PelionIoT/mbl-docs/Docs/Update/intro_update.md

 You can perform a **firmware over the air** (FOTA) update of the updatable components in MBL:

 * The MBL boot components - including Trusted Firmware, OP-TEE and Uboot.
-* The Linux kernel, device tree and boot scripts.
+* The Linux kernel image, Linux Device Tree, u-boot boot script and initramfs.
 * The MBL root file system.
 * Any application running on the MBL device.